 Try several styles

-A few months ago, your design options for masks was a lot more limited than what you see today.
+A year ago, your design options for masks was a lot more limited than what you see today.

 That makes it so much easier to find a mask that works for you.